 What is an Annual Report?

-Company annual reports produce information on the health of your company to stakeholders, shareholders, the community, and media.
+Company annual reports produce information on the status of your company to stakeholders, shareholders, the community, and media.
 Annual lists come in many formats, varying from basic typewritten sheets to full-color, glossy publications.
-Knowing the purpose of the annual report can assist you in ensuring that your report contains appropriate information for your company.
+Knowing the purpose of the annual report can assist you in ensuring that your report contains appropriate information for your publics.

 In Nevada, every corporation or LLC is expected to file an Annual List by the last day of the anniversary month of their organization in Nevada.
 So, if a corporation were formed on December 1st, the Annual List would be due on December 31st of the following year and every year afterward.
 The Annual List is due regardless of whether an LLC or corporation has handled any business in or out of the state.
 To stay updated, the Annual List must be filed regularly without any fail.
 The Annual List fee in Nevada for LLC is $350 and for corporation is $650.